 Hearty Breakfast English Muffin Pizzas topped with scrambled eggs, tomato sauce, and melted cheese.
 Easy to make, full of flavor, and and can be customized with all your favorite toppings.

 Who doesn’t love pizza for breakfast?
-With these Breakfast English Muffin Pizzas, you don’t have to feel guilty about it.
-Made with just four key ingredients, these kid-friendly miniature pizzas make for the ultimate breakfast recipe.
+With these English Muffin Breakfast Pizzas, you can enjoy a protein packed pizza breakfast in less than 10 minutes!
+Made with just four key ingredients, these kid-friendly mini pizzas make for the ultimate breakfast recipe.

 If you’re looking for a healthy breakfast recipe that will have your kids leaping out of bed in the morning, this is the one.
 Wholesome, easy to make, and beyond satisfying, Breakfast English Muffin Pizzas are the perfect way to start your day.

 The first time I made this dish, I was thinking of a childhood friend of mine whose mom used to make the absolute best English muffin pizzas.
 I’m not even kidding when I say that my mouth watered at the thought of them.
 As a second grader, I never believed another breakfast dish could compete with it.
 I mean, it was pizza for breakfast.

 Fast forward to now… As a mother of two who doesn’t always have the best luck getting the girls to finish their breakfast, I knew I had to recreate the infamous recipe.
 These Breakfast English Muffin Pizzas take just 10 minutes to whip up and are a huge hit with the whole family.
 They are made with the classic tomato sauce and mozzarella cheese combo, then topped with scrambled eggs for a hearty dose of protein.